FootCare 101: What Is A Chiropodist?

 With over 52 bones, over 250,000 glands and nerves, they’re certainly a complex parts of our bodies, and so they deserve a dedicated specialist to keep them in peak condition.
 How exactly do these specialists work?
 And why might you need to see one?
 Read on and find out.

-When a chiropodist sits down to assesses your feet, they’ll be able to spot and treat minor problems right away, like hard skin, warts, and ingrown nails.
+When a chiropodist sits down to assesses your feet, they’ll be able to spot and treat minor problems right away, like hard skin, Warts, and Ingrown Toenails.
 In many cases, a patient with foot pain can walk out of an initial treatment with a chiropodist feeling relief.

 As you can see, foot health isn’t just about them!
 When feet are in good condition, the whole body can be properly supported.
 When they’re not, you’ll likely notice problems elsewhere.
 Foot health is every bit as much about your legs, hips, and spine as it is about the way your toes look in sandals.
 Chiropodists are trained to see the bigger picture of your physical health and the role your feet play in it.